pavithraes/xprof/docs/index.md

 *   **Memory Profile Viewer**: Monitors the memory usage of your model.
 *   **Graph Viewer**: A visualization of the graph structure of HLOs of your model.

+Each tool is described in detail

 ![Tensorboard overview page](images/tensorboard_overview.png)

 ### Get Started

 XProf is a TensorBoard plugin used in notebook environments such as Colab.
 To get started, install the plugin to your notebook environment with

 ```shell
 !pip install -U tensorboard_plugin_profile